Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles

 \begin{proof} Let $e$ be as described and assume, to the contrary, that $\mathcal{D}'$ is not simple.
-The minimality condition implies that $e$ is self-avoiding, hence, the assumption implies that $e$ has more than one point in common with an edge $f$ of~$\mathcal{D}$; see \Cref{fig:reroute} for an example illustration.
+The minimality condition implies that $e$ is self-avoiding.
+Hence, the non-simplicity assumption implies that $e$ has more than one point in common with some edge $f$ of~$\mathcal{D}$; see \Cref{fig:reroute} for an example illustration.
 Let $x_{1}$ and $x_{2}$ be two of those common points that are consecutive along~$f$.
-Then the parts $e_{1}$ and $f_{1}$ of $e$ and $f$, respectively, between $x_{1}$ and $x_{2}$ each, form a simple closed curve.
-Since every witness $\gamma_{g}$ in $\mathcal{D}^{\circ}$ for an edge $g$ in $\mathcal{D}$ has at most one point in common with $f$ it follows that, if $\gamma_{g}$ crosses $f_{1}$, then $\gamma_{g}$ also has to cross~$e_{1}$.
-Therefore, rerouting $e$ along $f$ between $x_{1}$ and $x_{2}$ reduces the number of crossings of $e$ with $\mathcal{D}^{\circ}$ by at least one; a contradiction to the minimality condition on $e$. \end{proof}
+Then the parts $e_{1}$ and $f_{1}$ of $e$ and $f$, respectively, between $x_{1}$ and $x_{2}$ each, together form a simple closed curve.
+Since every witness $\gamma_{g}$ in $\mathcal{D}^{\circ}$ for an edge $g$ in $\mathcal{D}$ has at most one point in common with $f$ it follows that, if $\gamma_{g}$ crosses $f_{1}$, then $\gamma_{g}$ also crosses~$e_{1}$ at least once.
+Therefore, rerouting $e$ along $f$ between $x_{1}$ and $x_{2}$ reduces the number of crossings of $e$ with $\mathcal{D}^{\circ}$ by at least one and, since $x_{1}$ and $x_{2}$ are consecutive along~$f$, does not introduce self-crossings of~$e$; a contradiction to the minimality condition on~$e$. \end{proof}

 A natural way to get to a simple drawing of $K_n$ would be to iterate the argument of \Cref{lem:extend-separable-by-one}.
 However, we would need the drawing in each step to be separable, which might not be the case.
 In particular, \Cref{fig:non-sep-extend-1} shows an example of a separable drawing $\mathcal{D}$ on $9$ vertices that cannot be completed to a \emph{separable} drawing of $K_n$. \Cref{fig:non-sep-extend-2} shows a witness set for $\mathcal{D}$, and \Cref{fig:non-sep-extend-3} indicates that, with respect to crossings, there are only two different ways to add the edge $e$ between the leftmost and rightmost vertex in~$\mathcal{D}$.
 Hence the witness of $e$ would have to be the union of these two options.
 However, both cross the rightmost edge in~$\mathcal{D}$ (orange), which is not allowed for a witness.
 By imposing a second minimality condition, however, we can still extend to a \emph{simple} drawing of~$K_n$.

-\begin{theorem} Let $\mathcal{D}$ be a separable drawing of a non-complete graph on $n$ vertices.
-Then $\mathcal{D}$ can be extended to a simple drawing of $K_{n}$. \end{theorem}
+\begin{mythm} Let $\mathcal{D}$ be a separable drawing of a non-complete graph on $n$ vertices.
+Then $\mathcal{D}$ can be extended to a simple drawing of~$K_{n}$. \end{mythm}